North-Shore-AI/tinkex_cookbook/docs/20251224/phase2_prerequisites/REVIEW_AGENT_PROMPT.md

 **Questions to answer:**
 - What loss functions does Tinkex support? (importance_sampling, ppo, others?)
-- Is there async training we need for Phase 2, or can we start sync-only?
+- Is async training included alongside sync in the Phase 2 plan?
 - What's the actual flow of `train_step` vs `do_sync_training`?

 ### 4. DPO Analysis